-A. Fiscal Year 2014/2015:
+A. Fiscal Year 2017/2018:

-- 1. For Fiscal Year 2014/2015, effective on October 12, 2014, eligible bargaining unit employees, who on their most recent annual performance evaluation received a rating of above 2.5 ("Meets Overall Expectations") or greater, will receive a two and one half percent (2.5%) base salary increase (within the salary range).
-Those current employees who have yet to receive a performance review for in a bargaining unit position as of October 12, 2014, shall also receive the two and one half percent (2.5%) base salary increase.
+- 1. For Fiscal Year 2017/2018, effective the first full pay period in October of 2017 (October 8, 2017), eligible bargaining unit employees, who on their most recent annual Leadership Performance Review (LPR) or other performance-based evaluation program received a rating of "Meets Overall Expectations" or "Exceeds Overall Expectations" will receive a three percent (3.0%) base salary increase (within the salary range).
+Those current employees recently hired and who have yet to receive their annual performance review for their current position as of October 7, 2017, shall also receive the three percent (3.0%) base salary increase.
 To be eligible, employees must be employed in a Bargaining Unit position as of the effective date, and be employed by the County as of the date of Commission approval of this Agreement. - 2.
-Those eligible employees below the maximum of the pay range, and limited to an increase of less than two and one half percent (2.5%) to their base hourly pay due to the maximum of the pay range, shall receive a one-time cash gross lump sum amount equal to the difference between two and one half percent (2.5%) and the percentage increase received (such gross lump sum payments shall be rounded to the nearest dollar). - 3.
-Those eligible employees whose base hourly rate is at or above the maximum rate of their pay range as of October 12, 2014 will not be eligible for a base hourly adjustment as provided in Section A.1. above.
-Those employees will receive a one-time cash gross lump sum amount equal to two and one half percent (2.5%) of the employee's base annual salary.
+Eligible employees below the maximum of the pay range, and limited to an increase of less than three percent (3.0%) to their base hourly pay due to the maximum of the pay range, shall receive a one-time, gross lump sum amount equal to the difference between three percent (3.0%) and the percentage increase received (such gross lump sum payments shall be rounded to the nearest dollar). - 3.
+Eligible employees whose base hourly rate is at or above the maximum rate of their pay range as of October 7, 2017, will not be eligible for a base hourly adjustment as provided in Section A.1. above.
+Those employees will receive a one-time, gross lump sum amount equal to three percent (3.0%) of the employee's base annual salary. - 4.
+All current employees who on their most recent annual performance evaluation received a rating of "Does Not Meet Overall Expectations" will not be eligible to receive the annually determined percentage increase at this time.
+However, in accordance with County